Athletics-Britain stripped of Olympic 4x100m medal as CAS upholds Ujah doping violation | Sports-Games

 "I would like to make it clear that I unknowingly consumed a contaminated supplement and this was the reason why an anti-doping rule violation occurred at the Tokyo Olympic Games.
 "I would like to apologise to my team mates, their families and support teams for the impact which this has had on them.
 I'm sorry that this situation has cost my teammates the medals they worked so hard and so long for, and which they richly deserved.
 That is something I will regret for the rest of my life."

-UK Athletics added: "UKA continue to be in regular communication with the athletes concerned but will not be making public comment on the case until after the World Athletics/AIU process which will follow on from this CAS outcome."
+A UKA spokesperson added: "UKA continue to be in regular communication with the athletes concerned but will not be making public comment on the case until after the World Athletics/AIU process which will follow on from this CAS outcome."
+Britain suffered a disappointing performance in track and field in Tokyo, failing to win a gold medal for the first time since the Atlanta Games in 1996.

+Ujah was eliminated in the semi-finals of the individual 100m.
+He will now have to wait for the Athletics Integrity Unit to determine the length of any ban, which could be as long as four years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)